 This two-hour tour is also wheelchair accessible and suitable for travelers with limited mobility.
 You meet your guide at the entrance to the Archaeological site.
 Entrance fees and hotel transfers from Santorini towns are not included.

-Travellers happy to make their own way to the Akrotiri ruins but who would like to learn about the ancient city and understand its structure, main points, and sites.
+- Travelers happy to make their own way to the Akrotiri ruins but who would like to learn about the ancient city and understand its structure, main points, and sites.

 Best Ancient Akrotiri and Wineries/Wine Tasting Tours

 This tour contrasts the winding laneways of a modern Santorini village with the archaeological remains of Akrotiri and manages to fit in a walk on a beach and a visit to a winery.
 A five-hour tour that allows you to see a lot of this wonderful island and the Santorini ruins.

 This tour contrasts the winding laneways of a modern Santorini village with the archaeological remains of ancient Akrotiri and manages to fit in a walk on a beach and a visit to a winery.
 A five-hour tour that allows you to see a lot of this wonderful island and the Santorini ruins.

 - Return transfers to your accommodation on this 5-hour tour are included

 - Admission to Akrotiri archaeological site is included, as are all admission and wine tasting charges at the winery